jbrugman/quarkus_fault_tolerance/README.md

 # helloWorld Project

+This is the example belonging to the blog-post: https://blog.jdriven.com/2022/03/fault-tolerance-quarkus/

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .